 The nature of most businesses today requires owners and managers to get creative in the cultivation of resources.

 Unless your company has unlimited financial capacity – and sometimes even then – you must find ways to create competitive advantages.
-Strategic partners potentially have valuable assets that you can cultivate, to create synergy that benefits both sides.
+Strategic partners potentially have valuable assets you can cultivate to create synergy benefitting both sides.

 You could leave things to chance and hope that your stakeholders will direct others to your doorstep or provide business-boosting assistance.
 But you’ll reap more benefits by identifying potential opportunities and pursuing them.

 Relationship capital, based in the theories of social psychology, is the benefit an organization stands to gain through the development of strategic partnerships.
 The key to building relationship capital is establishing and maintaining a high level of trust with your strategic partners.